andersondomingues/orca-mpsoc/README.md

    - `questa`: Folder containing simulation script to use with Mentor's Questa software.
 Please refer to the README in that folder for more information on how to simulate ORCA using Questa.
    - `ursa`: Folder containing compilation scripts and simulator based on URSA.
 Please refer to the README in that folder for more information on how to simulate ORCA using URSA.

-This repository is under construction, so expect missing references and documentation.
-May an asset be urgent to your cause, please feel free to contact me.

 ## Third-Party Work

 - HF-RISCV.
 The hf-riscv core is maintained by Sergio Johann (sjohann81).
 More information on his work can be found at [his repository](https://github.com/sjohann81).
 Also, our model of hf-riscv core is very based on the one provided by him.